 A graduate of the Yale School of Drama, Martyna Majok was born in Bytom, Poland and grew up in New Jersey and Chicago.
 In addition to Ironbound, her plays include Mouse in a Jar, the friendship of her thighs, Petty Harbour, Women at the Well, and reWilding.
 Her work has been seen and developed at Steppenwolf Theatre Company, Marin Theatre Company, New York Stage & Film, Yale Cabaret, Red Tape Theatre, The John F. Kennedy Center, LIDA Project, and The Playwright and Director Center of Moscow, among others.
 She is a member of Ensemble Studio Theatre’s Youngblood and The Women’s Project Theater Lab.

-Aurora celebrates the 10th Anniversary of The Global Age Project by honoring the playwrights, directors, actors, readers, dramaturgs, and producers who have made the GAP possible.
-As the centerpiece of the evening, the original casts of the three GAP plays that have, to date, received fully-staged World Premieres at Aurora, Joel Drake Johnson’s The First Grade, Allison Moore’s Collapse, and Anthony Clarvoe’s Our Practical Heaven, will reunite and perform a scene from each production.
+Aurora celebrated the 10th Anniversary of The Global Age Project by honoring the playwrights, directors, actors, readers, dramaturgs, and producers who have made the GAP possible.
+As the centerpiece of the evening, the original casts of the three GAP plays that have, to date, received fully-staged World Premieres at Aurora, Joel Drake Johnson’s The First Grade, Allison Moore’s Collapse, and Anthony Clarvoe’s Our Practical Heaven, performed a scene from each production.

 M. Graham Smith is co-producer of Aurora Theatre Company's Global Age Project.
 He has directed at HERE in New York City and many venues in SF including A.C.T.’s Masters program, Aurora Theatre Company, The EXIT Theatre, Asian American Theatre Company, PlayGround, Playwright's Foundation, BRAVA, Cutting Ball, Berkeley Playhouse, Golden Thread, SF Opera, Bay Area Children's Theatre and New Conservatory.
 He directed the West Coast Premiere of Jerry Springer: The Opera in San Francisco as well as Truffaldino Says No at Shotgun Players for which he won a Best Director award from BATCC.
 He teaches acting in Barcelona, Spain, and at A.C.T. and Waterfront Studio in San Francisco.
 His next production is She Rode Horses Like the Stock Exchange, a former GAP finalist, for Crowded Fire opening in late March.